apache/apisix/MAINTAIN.md

 ### Release patch version

 1. Create a [pull request](https://github.com/apache/apisix/commit/d13e7f7f0b3f6001cb634598e533a23658927285) (contains the changelog and version change) to master
+   > The changelog only needs to provide a link to the minor branch.
 2. Create a [pull request](https://github.com/apache/apisix/commit/19587ed9f71dd20c5e8dbdc2f79c8f96296e73e3) (contains the backport commits, and the change in step 1) to minor branch
+   > This should include those PRs that contain the `need backport` tag since the last patch release.
+Also, the title of these PRs need to be added to the changelog of the minor branch.
 3. Merge it into minor branch
 4. Package a vote artifact to Apache's dev-apisix repo.
 The artifact can be created via `VERSION=x.y.z make release-src`